-Yes No 1. [] [] Did you work at least 820 hours (about 16 hours a week) in the last year in Washington state?
+Yes No 1. [] [] Did you work at least 820 hours (about 16 hours a week) in the last year or before the pandemic began (2019 through early 2020) in Washington state?
 (The 820 hours can be for one job or multiple jobs) 2. [] [] Have you experienced a "qualifying event"?
 Events include: Welcoming a new child into your family through birth, adoption or foster placement; Your own serious health condition or illness, like recovering from surgery or a serious injury; Caring for a seriously ill or injured family member; A qualifying military family leave event.
 3. [] [] None of these conditions apply to me: Solely employed by the federal government Working for an employer with an approved voluntary plan (if you are unsure, ask your employer) Covered by a collective bargaining agreement that hasn't expired, been opened or renegotiated since October 19, 2017 Self-employed and have not opted in to Paid Family and Medical Leave Solely employed by a federally recognized tribe that has not opted in to Paid Family and Medical Leave